Four people fighting for life after crowd ‘crush’ outside Brixton Academy gig

 “In relation to a clip being widely shared, I can confirm that no police dogs were deployed to the location.”

-Footage showed clashes outside the area and crowds shouting as they built up outside.

 Any witnesses who are yet to speak with police are asked to call 101 ref 6725/15Dec.
 Anyone with mobile phone footage that may assist police, are also asked to contact @MetCC on Twitter.